 Unfortunately there is no substitute for the psyllium husk powder – they work to stick the loaf together and I’m so sorry but they’re just essential for the recipe, I tried it without them and it was just too crumbly!
 They’re really easy to get hold of though, every health food shop sells them and google has endless links to sites that sell them too.

 P.S.
 I just changed the recipe a little to the original changing the quinoa flakes which lots of you were struggling to find and instead using brown rice/buckwheat flour, I’ve also taken out the flaxseeds.
 I find this version works much better and I hope you do too!

 Simply place the almonds and one cup of the pumpkin seeds in a food processor and blend for a couple of minutes until a smooth flour forms.
-Transfer this flour into a bowl and stir in the remaining half a cup of pumpkin seeds plus the buckwheat flour, sunflower seeds, psyllium husks, dried herbs and salt.
+Transfer this flour into a bowl and stir in the remaining half a cup of pumpkin seeds plus the buckwheat flour, sunflower seeds, chia seeds, psyllium husks, dried herbs and salt.
 Stir the mix well before gradually pouring in the water.

 You’ll then need to let the mixture sit for an hour or so to let it fully absorb all the water and firm up.
 During which time you can heat the oven to 180C.